Experimentally bounding deviations from quantum theory for a photonic three-level system using theory-agnostic tomography: Description of the Experiment

 The beams in the interferometer arms are displaced to about $5 \, \mathrm{mm}$.
 All wave plates within the interferometer arms have $3.5 \, \mathrm{mm}$ holes allowing one beam to pass freely through.
 The interferometer is inside a box to reduce air currents and improve long term stability.
-Relative phases of the interferometer arms are controlled using tilted HWPs placed on pivoting motors (C1 and C2).
-The interference visibility of both interferometers is automatically checked every 20 minutes.
-For a specific experimental configuration in which maximum interference should occur on PBS3 and in which the count rate at detector D1 should be minimal, C1 or C2 (depending on the interferometer being compensated) is pivoted until a threshold count rate is achieved at detector D1, which corresponds to an optimal interference visibility.
+Relative phases of the interferometer arms are controlled using tilted HWPs placed on pivoting motors (displayed skewed in wave plate pairs C1 and C2).
+The interference visibility of both interferometers is automatically checked and corrected every 20 minutes as it was noted that interferometer phase began to drift after approximately 30 minutes.
+The compensation scheme is as follows: For a specific experimental configuration in which maximum interference should occur on PBS3 and in which the count rate at detector D1 should be minimal, the motorized HWPs in either C1 or C2 (depending on the interferometer being compensated) is pivoted until a threshold count rate is achieved at detector D1, which corresponds to an optimal interference visibility.
+We obtain an optimal interference visibility for the first interferometer (top in Fig. \ref{fig:setup}) of $0.972$ and an optimal interference visibility for the second interferometer (bottom in Fig. \ref{fig:setup}) of $0.984$.
+The discrepancy between the two optimal visibility values is explained by the fact that the second interferometer has a shorter optical path length than that of the first, making it intrinsically more stable.

 To choose our experimental preparation settings, we first generate a number of random qutrit quantum states that are distributed according to the $SU(3)$ invariant Haar measure.
 This is accomplished by sampling a number of $3\times 3$ unitary matrices according to the Haar distribution, whose first columns are then taken to be a set of random pure quantum states \cite{Emerson2003, Mezzadri2006}.
-We then compute the HWP and QWP angles necessary to prepare each of these random states in our experimental setup and use these angles to set the QWP/HWP pairs P1 and P2 shown in Fig. \ref{fig:setup}.
+We then compute the HWP and QWP angles necessary to prepare each of these random states in our experimental setup and use these angles to set the QWP-HWP pairs P1 and P2 shown in Fig. \ref{fig:setup}.